TecHunter/DiscordMungeon/README.md

 ### I found a bug, or have a suggestion.
 Where can I report it?

-Please report it in the (http://discord.gg/FDVJuVW)[Discord Mungeon guild].
+Please report it in the [Discord Mungeon guild](http://discord.gg/FDVJuVW).